HeavyCrawFish/sample123/README.md

 Run this command to install the required dependencies.
 This will make a forlder called node modules and thus I think you are good to go.

 # Enjoy the battle pass
-Battle pass is out and if you wnat contact Gaben or pay for IT!!
+Battle pass is out and if you want contact Gaben or pay for IT!!

 ## Available Scripts